tycheventures/hiring-assignments/README.md

-#Project: Dynamic slider with login protected update form
+# Project: Dynamic slider with login protected update form

-Note: this test is only for people who are qualified for first round.
+Note: This test is only for people who are qualified for first round.

 # How to start?

 1. Start Wamp server.
-1. Select any one text editior Notepad++ or sublime text editor in desktop.
+1. Select any one text editior Notepad++ or sublime text editor on desktop.
 1. Use any browser Chrome or Mozila firefox.
-1. What we want to check your skills in this test : HTML,CSS,Javascript,Bootstrap,PHP,MYSQL. -- correct
+1. Which your skills we want to check : HTML, CSS, JavaScript, Bootstrap ,PHP, MySQL.
+1. JavaScript Library : Link for [JavaScript Slider](https://unpkg.com/swiper/).
-1. Library list--
+1. Bootstrap Library : Link for [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/).

-# Homepage
+# Index page

 1. Dynamic header contains logo, & menu.
 1. Menu items - Home & login.
-1. Login menu - visible only for non logged in user
+1. Login menu - visible only for non logged in user.
-1. Dynamic slider -----On Home Page create image slider using javascript library. [link for slider library](https://swiperjs.com/demos/).
+1. Dynamic slider.

 <img src="./images/index page.png">

 # Create Login and signup form

-1. Validations - what to ? signup, login ----- email, pass -- 8 char
+1. Form Validation rules - Password should be 8 character both fields are required.
+Name must be unique.(No duplicate username).
-1. All signup details inserted into database. --------- validate-- and it must be unique.(No duplicate username).
+1. All signup details inserted into database.
 1. Using Signup details login into loginform.

 <img src="./images/login.png">